A preliminary program of the conference is now available. A more detailed one will follow soon.

 The tour goes on with a nice walk to some of the huge archeological excavation areas: the guide will show you the remains of the Roman Forum, the floors and foundations of private houses inhabited for many centuries or, if the time is enough, the Roman River Port with its solid 350 meters long piers and the imposing warehouses.

-After wine tasting, the bus will reach Grado, a little Island set between the lagoon and the Adriatic Sea, where the suggestive Medieval historical centre has a graceful Venetian style and is flanked by picturesquely cluttered fishermen's houses.
+After the visit to the archeological area, the bus will reach Grado, a little Island set between the lagoon and the Adriatic Sea, where the suggestive Medieval historical centre has a graceful Venetian style and is flanked by picturesquely cluttered fishermen's houses.
 The guide will show you the beautiful historical centre, with a pleasant walk through the “calli” and “campielli”, until you reach the Promenade facing the Gulf of Trieste.

 The day ends with a dinner in a local restaurant with a great seaview.